-Zanzibar Beach Holidays
+Zanzibar Island Beach Holidays

 The Zanzibar archipelago consists of more than 50 islands, ranging from tiny outcrops to the larger, more populated islands of Zanzibar more properly called Unguja and Pemba.
 The beaches are often stunning, with powdery white sand, shaded by palm trees.
 The sea is shallow, but venture further out into the sparkling, turquoise water, and you’ll find coral reefs for great snorkelling and diving.
 The larger islands are lush and highly fertile and everywhere the air is suffused with the aroma of fruit and spices: it’s an intoxicating, exotic atmosphere.